-- The internal workings of an algorithm can be viewed as a Boolean circuit. - The size, depth & width of a circuit correspond to the sequential, parallel & space complexity, respectively, of the algorithm that it represents. - Proving P≠NP ⇒ showing circuit lower bounds. - We will see lower bounds for restricted classes of circuits.
+- The internal workings of an algorithm can be viewed as a Boolean circuit -- a nice combinatorial model of computation that is closely related to Turing Machines. - The size, depth & width of a circuit correspond to the sequential, parallel & space complexity, respectively, of the algorithm that it represents. - Proving P ≠ NP reduces to showing circuit lower bounds. - We will see lower bounds for restricted classes of circuits.